Skip to content

 Children

 Minors of all ages are welcomed at Firefly.
 Children 11 and older require a ticket.
-Children 10 and below do not need a ticket and do not require registration.
+Children 10 and below do not need a ticket but must be registered in the ticketing system.
 All minors under 18 years need to arrive to the event with a parent or guardian.

 Firefly is not necessarily a child-friendly event: guardians will need to work with their children about what is appropriate to see and do, since since some events might not be suited for your child’s participation.
 If you bring children, please act in a safe and responsible manner, and keep aware of where they are.
 There are camps and events where children are specifically asked to not participate.